AeloveRim/TahrovinGrit/README.md

 When using ENB Organizer, **always** disable an option *then* enable another.
 Not doing this will mess up the files.

+## There's a black square / weirdly textured square in the middle of my view
+Press END to open the Skyrim Upscaler menu and toggle TAA off and then back on again, the square will go away after this.
+It may or may not come back next session, just follow the same steps again.
+If it's coming back too often, you can prevent it completely by just keeping TAA off in the upscaler menu.

 ## I get an OpenComposite error when launching the game?
 Like this?